-One year for Christmas several people were drilling me about my diet.
-They wanted so much to categorize my eating habits.
-“You're gluten-free, right?
-So I can go to the store and buy everything that says gluten-free and you'll eat it?”
+One year for Christmas several people drilled me about my diet.
+They wanted to categorize my eating habits.
+“You’re gluten-free, right?
+So I can go to the store and buy everything that says gluten-free and you’ll eat it?”

 “Well, no. Not exactly,” I said.
 “Most gluten-free breads have yeast and I can’t eat yeast.
 And the sweets usually have tons of refined sugar, and I’m a mess when I eat sugar.”
 Seriously, I’m all tears, mood-swings, achy joints, and itchy skin.
 It’s insane.

 They scratched their chins, they furrowed their brows, they asked more questions.